The Gypsy of Athens

-The film premiered on Broadway at the Times Square Theater on 20 April 1924 but it was heavily censored by the New York State Film Commission.
-Some scenes were deemed indecent and inciting crime namely close-ups of a dance on a rock, shots of belly dancing, a girl falling from a cliff, Venus emerging from the ocean, and the theft of a neckless from a girl unconscious inside a car.
+The film premiered on Broadway at the Times Square Theater on 20 April 1924, but it was heavily censored by the New York State Film Commission.
+Some scenes were deemed indecent and inciting crime, namely close-ups of a dance on a rock, shots of belly dancing, a girl falling from a cliff, Venus emerging from the ocean, and the theft of a necklace from a girl unconscious inside a car.
 The scenes were cut in the U.S. version.